eclipse-kura/kura/_posts/dev/2014-08-02-kura-dio-apis.md

 In such cases the default configuration can be changed by modifying the default configuration files shipped with Kura.

-The current Device I/O implementation supports the following:
+The current Device I/O implementation supports the following hardware platforms:

-*  Hardware Platforms

   *  ARMv6

   *  ARMv7

-*  Devices
+and the following devices:

   * GPIO

   * I2C

 ## Security Policy